Skip to main content

 value = 0x0000000000000000000000000000000000000000000000000000000000000001

-The CHANGEOWNER permission enables the change of the owner of the linked ERC725Account.
+The CHANGEOWNER permission enables to change the owner of the linked ERC725Account.
 Using this permission, you can easily upgrade the LSP6KeyManager attached to the Account by transferring ownership to a new Key Manager.

-ADDCONTROLLER - Allows giving permissions to new addresses.
+ADDCONTROLLER - Allows giving permissions to new controller addresses.

 value = 0x0000000000000000000000000000000000000000000000000000000000000002

-The ADDCONTROLLER permission enables to grant permissions to new addresses (controllers) that did not have any permissions before.
-This allows the addition of new controller addresses that can then interact with or use the linked ERC725Account.
+The ADDCONTROLLER permission enables to grant permissions to new addresses that did not have any permissions before.
+This allows to add new permissioned addresses (controllers) that can then interact with or use the linked ERC725Account.

 The ADDCONTROLLER permission is needed to: